axlan/robopenguins-blog/_posts/2020-01-16-x86-boot-loading.md

 One minor point I finally tried to clarify is the difference between the names for the different x86 compatible architexures (x86, i386, i686, amd64, x86_64, IA-32e, EM64).
 This [stack exchange](https://serverfault.com/questions/610308/x86-i386-i686-amd64-i5-i7-archtecture-processor-confusion) covers it pretty well.

-Unfortunetly, after all this, I still hit a ton of compiler errors.
+Unfortunately, after all this, I still hit a ton of compiler errors.
 It looks like <https://github.com/matlo607/simple-x86-bootloader> was written for a much older version of GCC.
 After learning a little about the [BSS section](https://en.wikipedia.org/wiki/.bss) I found a pretty easy fix and got things compiling.

 There were scripts to generate disk images that would let me test in QEMU, but they had some issues for me.
 Eventually, I managed to get the scripts to run successfully, but even after all that the image didn't run correctly.
 I made my changes on [this fork](https://github.com/axlan/simple-x86-bootloader/tree/img-build-fix)